 A Buffalo Bicycle Classic Training Blog

-“Spandex Sucks” is the pen name of a woman training for the 50-mile ride in the Elevations Buffalo Bicycle Classic, which raises funds for scholarships.
-The event includes distances of 14, 35, 50, 70 and 100 miles.
+The Elevations Buffalo Bicycle Classic, which raises funds for scholarships, includes ride distances of 14, 35, 50, 70 and 100 miles.
 To learn more about the Sept.
 11 event or to register, click here.